cgwire/kitsu/getting-started-production/README.md

 ### [Create sequences and shots](#create-sequences-and-shots)

 Now is time to do the breakdown of the storyboard.
-Meaning you can now create the sequences and the shots of the episode and associate assets to them.
+Meaning you can create the sequences and the shots of the episode and associate assets to them.

-You need to go to the **Shots** page : you can either use the shot icon on top of the page ![Shot button](../img/getting-started/shot_button.png), or use the main menu ![Main menu button](../img/getting-started/main_button.png) and under the **Production** section, click on the **Shots**.
+You need to go to the **Shots** page: you can either use the shot icon on top of the page ![Shot button](../img/getting-started/shot_button.png), or use the main menu ![Main menu button](../img/getting-started/main_button.png) and under the **Production** section, click on the **Shots**.